ppat/homelab-ops-ansible/k3s/roles/install_flux_service/README.md

 homelab_ops.k3s.install_flux_service
 ====================================

+A role that installs Flux CD on k3s clusters, enabling GitOps workflows.
+This role completes the cluster setup by adding declarative configuration management.

-This role installs Flux on the given Kubernetes cluster.
-It will:
+This role completes the k3s deployment workflow by:

-- Install required CLIs (`flux`, `kustomize`) on the host
-- Install the specified Flux version on the Kubernetes cluster (if the cluster does not already have Flux running on it)
+1. Installing required CLIs (flux, kustomize)
+2. Deploying Flux controllers and CRDs
+3. Preparing the cluster for GitOps-based management

-This role is not intended for updating or upgrading Flux.
+Not intended for updating or upgrading Flux.
 That should be done through changes to the Git (or OCI) source that Flux is connected to.

 Requirements
 ------------